FoodFaith’s first “Planting Seeds” garden finds fertile ground

-The launch of FoodFaith's Planting Seeds garden on March 9th was a resounding success, attracting over 80 people from Indigenous, Christian, Jewish, Muslim, Buddhist, Hindu and other cultural and religious backgrounds.
+FoodFaith's Planting Seeds garden launch on March 9th, 2016, was a resounding success, attracting approximately 100 people from Indigenous, Christian, Jewish, Muslim, Buddhist, Hindu and other cultural and religious backgrounds.

-Representatives from various groups attended the launch, including Catholic Earthcare, the Australian National Imams Council, Uniting Earthweb, the Buddhist Council of NSW, The NSW Jewish Board of Deputies, the Hindu Council of Australia, the Columban Mission Institute and Tzu Chi Buddhists.
+Representatives from various groups attended the launch including Catholic Earthcare, the Australian National Imams Council, Uniting Earthweb, the Buddhist Council of NSW, The NSW Jewish Board of Deputies, the Hindu Council of Australia, the Columban Mission Institute, Tzu Chi Buddhists, The Institute for Sustainable Futures at the University of Technology Sydney, the Community Greening outreach program from the Royal Botanic Gardens Sydney, and ARRCC [Australian Religious Response to Climate Change].
 Companies and organizations who have contributed valuable assistance to FoodFaith were also represented.
 These include Lane Cove Council, Mirvac, Glascott Landscape & Civil, K&L Gates and Deloitte.

 Photography: Kristine Abalos